 Human activities in business operations are designed and tested using the same principles.

 We all depend on humans and computers behaving, systematically, according to descriptions of those behaviors.

-The lack of testing in social system theory
+The lack of testing in much social system theory

-It is unclear which are correct, effective or can be recommended, because it is so hard to test or evaluate them.
+It is often unclear whether a proposition correct, effective or can be recommended, because it is so hard to test or evaluate it.

 All free-to-read materials at http://avancier.website are paid for out of income from Avancier’s training courses and methods licences.